JuneWayne/Agents-Playground/README.md

 ---

 ## 🚀 **Description**
-Utilizing existing LLMs and combined with independent Vector Databases to produce accurate, live, and reliable responses.
+### Utilizing existing LLMs and independent Vector Databases to produce accurate, contextual, and reliable responses.

-RAG stands for Retrieval Augmented Generation, think of it like giving your chatbot a brain full of searchable knowledge.
+### RAG stands for Retrieval Augmented Generation, think of it like giving your chatbot a brain full of searchable knowledge.
 Imagine a chatbot that could tap into a vast library of information and generate creative text.
 That’s the magic of RAG. -- Quote from Medium

 ---